Zamoranesis/docuchat/README.md

 3. At the end of the notebook it will appear a public URL--> Open it and start chatting with your file!
 4. Don´t forget to give a star to this repo!

-Model and vectorstore settings can be customized under `/config` folder